linuxdojo/evon-hub/README.md

 Evon Hub is the core component of the Evon system, acting as the central network hub for connected servers, users and policy.
 It provides a web application and an API along with OpenVPN services for overlay network connectivity.

-Evin Hub must be deployed on an AWS EC2 instance running Amazon Linux 2.
+* Evon Hub in hosted mode must be deployed on an AWS EC2 instance running Amazon Linux 2.
+* Evon Hub in standalone mode must be deployed to a host running EL8 (eg Rocky 8)

+## Local Development

+* Create a virtualenv using Python 3.10.5
+* run `make setup-local`

 ## Deployment